Dolph Ziggler: Professional wrestling style and persona

-In the early stages of his career, Nemeth was introduced to the audiences as a sidekick with a caddie gimmick.
+In the early stages of his career, Nemeth was introduced to the audience as a sidekick with a caddie gimmick.
 This, however, lasted only a few weeks because Chavo Guerrero aborted his golfer gimmick after the death of his uncle Eddie Guerrero.
 While there were initial plannings within the company to give him a new gimmick based on his successful career in amateur wrestling and pair him with Kurt Angle, this idea never surfaced.
-Instead, his first longer lasting gimmick became that of male cheerleader Nicky, where he was partnered with four other wrestlers as The Spirit Squad.
+Instead, his first longer-lasting gimmick became that of male cheerleader Nicky, where he was partnered with four other wrestlers as The Spirit Squad.
 To ensure their characters were believable, they trained with real cheerleaders and gymnasts.
 With this gimmick, he saw moderate success, winning the World Tag Team Championship once.
 After the disbanding of the Spirit Squad he was again sent back to developmental, where he and fellow Spirit Squad member Mike Mondo tweaked the gimmick into a jock and fraternity based new gimmick, now going by the name of "Frat Pack".
 He would continue this gimmick alongside Brad Allen and Gavin Spears, with whom he won the FCW Florida Tag Team Championship once each.
 In a 2020 interview, Nemeth voiced amusement as well as creative frustration towards his early gimmicks, stating that he tried to make them work, knowing they could only fail, just to break through in professional wrestling.